-Because the current gold standard in SPECT/CT imaging is 3D ordered-subset expectation maximization with CT-based attenuation correction, triple-energy-window scatter correction, and resolution recovery, only the Flash3D results will be given here.
-The data for the very recently introduced and not yet widespread xSPECT Quant reconstruction will be shown as supplemental material (supplemental materials are available at http://jnm.snmjournals.org).
+As 3D-OSEM (ordered subset expectation maximization) with CT-based attenuation correction, triple energy window scatter correction and resolution recovery is the current gold standard in SPECT/CT imaging, only the Flash3D results will be given in the manuscript for reasons of clarity.
+The data for the very recently introduced and not yet widespread xSPECT Quant reconstruction will be shown as supplemental material in the appendix.